faghy/fag-theme-tailwind/fag-theme/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Tailfag is a WordPress Blog Theme for personal use.
+tailfagtheme is a WordPress Blog Theme for personal use.

 == Description ==
 Tailfagtheme is a WordPress theme for personal use.
 It features a fully responsive design and is built upon the popular Tailwind CSS utility framework, Google Fonts, and HTML5.